 With every transition from December 31 to January 1, we hope for a fresh start.
 We anticipate something better ahead than what we are leaving behind.
-Considering the boatload of trouble that has quite literally plagued us in 2020, this year our expectations are especially high.
-We are universally glad to move into 2021, but we run the risk that our picture of a good new year is magnified by our human bent on what it means to expect better.
+We are glad to move into 2021, but we run the risk that our picture of a good new year is magnified by our human bent on what it means to expect better.

 We have a propensity to measure our provision by the circumstances we find ourselves in instead of looking for God’s provision in the midst of our circumstances.
 We gauge God’s generosity by comparing what we hoped for against what we received.
 Our human nature leads us to equate doing right with going well and, when things are not going well, it’s natural for us to ask, “What did we do to deserve this?”
 After all, we already had a vision for what better circumstances look like but we make the mistake of expecting better on our own terms.